 California state parks include some of the state's most historic and fascinating places.

-- Columbia Gold Rush Town: Columbia in the middle of California Gold Country near the town or Sonora.
-In the state park, you can pan for gold, ride a stagecoach, get a drink in the saloon or stay in the hotel.
+Columbia Gold Rush Town: Columbia is in the middle of California Gold Country near the town of Sonora.
+In the state park, you can pan for gold, ride a stagecoach, get a drink in the saloon, or stay in the hotel.